spack/spack/lib/spack/docs/basic_usage.rst

 Another way to use extensions is to create a view, which merges the python installation along with the extensions into a single prefix.
-See :ref:`filesystem-views` for a more in-depth description of views and :ref:`cmd-spack-view` for usage of the ``spack view`` command.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Activating Extensions Globally